cloudopian/aws-dev-setup/DevSetup/CloudFormation/README.md

 Once the instance starts, you can remote login with the username and password.
 When the instance starts it will install set of useful software [Chocolatey,Google chrome,7Zip,Notepad++,VSCode,AWS CLI].
 You can easily customize what get installed by changing the section *Resources>DevMachine>Metadata* in **DevSetup-WindowsDevMachine.template**

+[Here is a demo](http://www.youtube.com/watch?v=bHaQ7X45jdA) on how to use these templates.

 ### How create an advanced development environment